Glossary of Terms

 The Git repository in a west workspace which contains the west manifest.
 Its location is given by the manifest.path configuration option.
 See Basics.

-A directory on your system with a .west subdirectory and a west manifest repository.
-You clone the Zephyr source code onto your system by creating a west workspace using the west init command.
-See Basics.
+subdirectory and a west manifest repository in it.
+You clone the Zephyr source code, as well as that of its west projects onto your system by creating a west workspace using thewest init

 (eXecute In Place) a method of executing programs directly from long term storage rather than copying it into RAM, saving writable memory for dynamic data and not the static program code.